-Use the Sample Panel Questions resource that includes two sets of panel questions for two topics: Why Engineering? and Preparing for Engineering Success.
+Use the Sample Panel Questions resource that includes two-panel questions for two topics: Why Engineering?
+And Preparing for Engineering Success.

-Feel free to add, remove, and/or edit the questions to better align to your panelists’ personalities.
+Feel free to add, remove, and/or edit the questions to better align with your panelists’ personalities.
 It is recommended that you review the ‘chosen’ questions with your panelists in advance.